 *Note: Join us live and online for the 2019 Nexus User Conference on June 12.
-Registration is free.

-The session illustrated how concepts like infrastructure as code, immutable infrastructure, serverless, cluster discovery, etc can be used to build a highly available and cost-effective pipeline.
+The session illustrated how concepts like infrastructure as code, immutable infrastructure, serverless, cluster discovery, etc. can be used to build a highly available and cost-effective pipeline.

-The platform has a Jenkins cluster with a dedicated Jenkins master and workers inside an autoscaling group.
-Each push event to the code repository will trigger the Jenkins master which will schedule a new build on one of the available slave nodes.
+The platform has a Jenkins cluster with a dedicated Jenkins master and workers inside an auto-scaling group.
+Each push event to the code repository will trigger the Jenkins master, which will schedule a new build on one of the available slave nodes.

-On this post, I will walk through how to deploy the Jenkins cluster on AWS using the latest automation tools.
+In this post, I will walk through how to deploy the Jenkins cluster on AWS using the latest automation tools.

 To add or remove Jenkins workers on-demand, the CPU utilization of the ASG will be used to trigger a scale out (CPU > 80%) or scale in (CPU < 20%) event.